RKelln/5-directions/public/writing/data_in_practice.md

 For classification, you want enough data per "class" and roughly balanced data per classes, with recommendations for image classification at around 1000 images per class.

-If you don't have enough data there some options, we'll get into specifics for the different types of datasets but the basic options are:
+If you don't have enough data there are some options, we'll get into specifics for the different types of datasets but the basic options are:

 <!-- .slide: data-audio-src="../audio/data/04.ogg" data-background-image="../images/image_mirror.webp" data-background-size="contain" -->